 His work has been published in leading economics and policy outlets such as the Quarterly Journal of Economics, the American Economic Review, the Review of Economics and Statistics, JAMA, Health Affairs, and the Hamilton Project at the Brookings Institution, and has been featured in or he has written for media outlets such as the New York Times, Washington Post, New Yorker, Vox, and others.

 From 2012 to 2014, Yin served in the Obama Administration as Acting Chief Economist and Deputy Assistant Secretary for Microeconomic Policy at the U.S. Department of the Treasury, and as a Senior Economist in the White House Council of Economic Advisers, where he advanced policies aimed at reducing student debt burden, improving affordability and quality of health care, and improving housing market stability and low-income home-ownership.
 Since 2014, Yin has advised the state of California on health care reforms, including the design of the recent expansion of state premium subsidies for marketplace insurance.

 Previously, he was an assistant professor at the University of Chicago and Boston University, and a Robert Wood Johnson Scholar in Health Policy at Harvard University.
 He received his PhD in economics from Princeton University.

 The Impact of Financial Assistance Programs on Health Care Utilization.
-2021. (with Ray Kluender, Neale Mahoney and Francis Wong).
+2021. (with Alyce Adams, Ray Kluender, Neale Mahoney, Jinglin Wang, and Francis Wong).
 NBER Working Paper No. 29227.
-Conditionally Accepted at American Economic Review: Insights.
+Forthcoming at American Economic Review: Insights.

 Personalized Telephone Outreach Increased Health Insurance Take-Up for Hard-to Reach Populations.
 2022. (w/ Rebecca Myerson, Nicholas Tilipman, Andrew Fehrer, Honglin Li, and Isaac Menashe) Health Affairs 41(1): 129–137.